bizoton19/site-status-notification-csharp/README.md

 * Run in debug if you wish or
 * There is , what i think is probably, the worst [Cake](https://cakebuild.net/) build script file in existence, that will build and deploy the executable and dependencies to the C:\Poller directory.
 ## Default Deployment
-Simply execute the `build.ps1` script to modify the deployment open the Cake script and make your changes there.
+Simply execute the `build.ps1` script.
+To modify the deployment open the Cake script and make your changes there.